• Home

 By Cathy Moran

 The elderly couple was suddenly in financial trouble.
 The two mortgages on their home were a couple of months delinquent.
 Their bank account had just been levied by the state taxing authority.
-They hadn’t filed tax returns since 2009.
+They hadn’t filed tax returns in several years.
 From the outside, it didn’t seem like anything had changed.
-Yet their financial world was imploding. […]
+Yet their financial world was […]

-Filed Under: Consumer Rights, Managing Money, True Stories
+Filed Under: Consumer Rights, True Stories Tagged With: debt collection, elders, seniors

 Drive-in bankruptcy?